FirstEnergy defendants say $4.3 million wasn’t a bribe; senior Ohio official stole it

 STATE SIGNALS NEWSLETTER

 Ohio politics news and insights from the State Signals newsletter.
-Plus, the Republican and Democratic frontrunners for governor debut their running mates.
+Plus: Brown, Husted call for investigation into ICE shooting.

 PUBLIC SAFETY